How to tell if you have sexual tension with someone

 We Are - Getty Images

-What triggers sexual tensions?
+What triggers sexual tension?

-These are biological, such as physical appearance, social, such as a person’s manners and behaviour, and developmental, meaning whether they remind you of a triggering experience or their presence feels familiar or comforting.
+These are biological, such as physical appearance; social, such as a person’s manners and behaviour; and developmental, meaning whether they remind you of a triggering experience or their presence feels familiar or comforting.

-That’s why often, the impulsive and hormonally driven part of our brain that controls our flight or fight response is called the Reptilian Brain.
+That’s why the impulsive and hormonally driven part of our brain that controls our flight or fight response is often called the Reptilian Brain.
 The Reptilian Brain perceives things very simply: an unfamiliar thing is bad and a familiar thing is good.

 You’ll also have to use your sense of judgement to determine whether it’s worth acting on what you perceive to be sexual tension.